wende/elchemy/roadmap/INSTALLATION.md

 elchemy init
 ```

 Then open your `mix.exs` file inside project root directory.
+For now if you have OTP 21 you must add `@compile :tuple_calls` too.
+It is caused by tuple calls support remove in new version.
 And add
 ```elixir
 |> Code.eval_file("elchemy.exs").init
 ```